Club members attend several national and local meetings and make sure that heritage and historic issues are identified and discussed.

 CRT's National Users' Forum (NUF) - the aim of the Forum is to keep the principal users of the waterways up-to-date with strategic developments within the Trust and an additional way for national bodies to feedback on issues of national importance to their members.
 It meets twice a year, usually in February and September.

-CRT's Local User Groups - CRT’s Waterways Managers usually call twice-yearly meetings in their areas and invite local groups/businesses with an interest in any aspect of canals.
+CRT's Local User Groups - CRT’s Regional Managers usually call twice-yearly meetings in their areas and invite local groups/businesses with an interest in any aspect of canals.
 HNBC Area Reps attend these meetings and report back to the Committee.

 NINF – National Inland Navigation Forum - this is a semi-formal meeting of representatives of boating organisations across the national network (not just CRT waterways).
 It is a useful forum to share concerns and strategies outside CRT meetings.

-NNUF - National Navigation Users' Forum - the Environment Agency organises this forum to meet representatives of boating orgainsations.
+EA's NNUF - National Navigation Users' Forum - the Environment Agency organises this forum to meet representatives of boating orgainsations.

 There's a useful list of abbreviations on the Inland Waterways Association's website.